 BIMI is an open-standard

 BIMI email authentication has been developed as an open standard, supported by platforms such as Google Mail, Yahoo, Twilio, Comcast, Mailchimp, Apple Mail iOS, Mac, and iCloud, among others.
 As of the time of writing this article, Microsoft O365 email does not yet support the BIMI standard, although messages sent through Microsoft Dynamics 365 Customer Insights and Salesforce Marketing Cloud do support the standard.
 It is believed that BIMI will expand to other applications, including social media platforms.
-Its benefits include:
+Its benefits include:- Enhanced communication reliability

 - Better customer engagement